List of films split into multiple parts: History

 In the 21st century, it became increasingly common for big-budget films – usually those based on novels which might otherwise have to be substantially condensed, but especially the last in a series – to be released as multiple features.
 The film adaptation of Harry Potter and the Deathly Hallows was one of the first to do so with the final book in a series, a pattern followed by the Twilight, The Hunger Games, and Divergent series.
 Peter Jackson's film adaptation of The Hobbit – a final follow-up to his The Lord of the Rings series – was released as three separate features.

 Criticism

 In many cases, the process of splitting films has been criticized, citing financial motivations in turning successful books into longer film series.
 In 2012, the Australian Broadcasting Corporation called it "a recent Hollywood trend of splitting a single book into multiple movies to maximise box office returns from blockbuster franchises".
-The Hobbit proved particularly controversial because the running time was the result of adding material that was not part of the original book.
+The Hobbit proved particularly controversial as its source material is shorter than the individually-adapted volumes of The Lord of the Rings and was extended into a trilogy by adding material that was not part of the original book.